Fox-Network/fox-engine/README.md

 <a href="https://github.com/Fox-Network/fox-engine/releases/latest"><img src="https://img.shields.io/github/v/release/Fox-Network/fox-engine"></a>
 </p>

+> 🚧 Currently there is only a German version of the instructions book!
+More information about the english translation can be found [here](https://trello.com/c/oXQB477a).

 ----

 This repository contains a data pack for the game Minecraft with which you can turn into a fox, explore the world, jump around and doing everything that... uhh... foxes do all day long.